UCBoulder/bclear-internal/final_pipeline/README.md

 ## generate combined unit-profile files

-- download all the unit-profile files from back in 2011. link - https://www.fcc.gov/general/measuring-broadband-america-measuring-fixed-broadband
+- download all the unit-profile files from back in 2011. link - https://www.fcc.gov/general/measuring-broadband-america-measuring-fixed-broadband.
 - run the script - `combine_profile_files.py` to get a combined unit-profile file later used for ISP mapping
+- All the unit and excluded files are already downloaded and available in the folder [unit_profile_files](../unit_profile_files/) along with there combined versions.

 ## download certs for elasticsearch access
 - update the username and password in security.ini file